goodmind/Infornography/README.md

 Furthermore, `screenfetch` is designed to function on a great variety of platforms, so it's not always immediately clear what code affects the platform you're currently running on.

 `infornography` aims to remedy this.
 It is to be written entirely in Scheme and target one, or very few, platforms.
-This way we avoid needing excessive code to deal with the quirks of the many operating systems and distrobutions in circulation.
+This way we avoid needing excessive code to deal with the quirks of the many operating systems and distributions in circulation.

 ### Why Scheme?
 It's the most hackable language there is.